visahaarala/jazzchords/README.md

-# Jazz chords trainer
+# jazzchords

 [https://jazzchords.vercel.app](https://jazzchords.vercel.app)

-A simple tool for practicing random jazz chords.
+A tool for practicing random jazz chords.

+Written with React, Typescript & SCSS.

 Designed for portrait mobile phone, but also nice on desktop.
 On desktop, use (`shift`-) `tab`, `space`, `esc` and `arrow` keys for easier navigation while playing an instrument.